dustinpfister/blog_posts/_posts/lodash_partial.md

 ## 1 - Basics of lodash partial method, and what to know before hand

 This is a post on using the \_.partial method in lodash to create a method with another method that has some arguments fixed and the others that are left as the arguments of the new method that is made with \_.partial.
 If you are not using lodash that is fine because it is not to hard to accomplish the same effect with plain old javaScript also.
+However that is something that I will be getting to in a later section in this post.
+First off in this section I will be going over some quick examples of using the partial method in lodash.
+So I assume that you have enough experience with javaScript in order to know enough as to how to go about adding lodash to a project by way of the appropriate way to do so in a client side, or nodejs environment.
+If not getting into the very basics of this is outside th scope of this post.

 ### 1.1 - \_.partial basic example